NicholasDawson/ArchiverForGooglePhotos/README.md

 Download just your favorited items
 `gparch_cli -f`

-Specify the amount of threads you want to download with:
+Specify the amount of threads you want to download with to be 12:
 `gparch_cli -t 12`

 You can combine any of the following commands to do what you specifically want.